 When infidelity occurs, many relationship assumptions are violated.
 For example, when partners commit to each other, they feel that they can now trust that the relationship is emotionally and sexually safe.
 When infidelity violates these assumptions, individuals lose predictability for the future and experience a loss of control, which quickly leads to anxiety, fear, and often depression.

-Scientists have observed couples afflicted by infidelity and noticed that there are intense emotions that often vacillate between rage, shame, depression, powerlessness, victimization, and abandonment.
+Researchers have observed couples afflicted by infidelity and noticed that there are intense emotions that often vacillate between rage, shame, depression, powerlessness, victimization, and abandonment.

 Cognitive discord and upheaval fuel that volatile emotions.